karelseaat/public_playbooks/README.md

 # 4 raspicam

-A playbook to set up a pi so that it could record street scenery, for later use in a nural net traning.
+A playbook to set up a pi so that it could record street scenery, for later use in a nural net traning. (also recording GPS for sure)